This post may contain affiliate links. Please read our disclosure policy.

 Can I make this coffee cake without the glaze?

-Can I double this blueberry coffee cake recipe?
+Can I double this recipe to make coffee cake for two?

-Yes, double the ingredients and bake in two 10-ounce ramekins or one 5×5-inch baking dish.
+Yes.
+Double all the ingredients and bake in two 10-ounce ramekins or one 5×5-inch baking dish to make two mini coffee cakes.

 RELATED: 15 Easy Single Serving Dessert Recipes